Getting Started with the Teensy

 Teensy Loader Window

 Verify your example code, and upload to the board as usual in the Arduino IDE.
-You will need to hit the on-board button once the IDE has compiled the code to finish uploading it to your Teensy.
+The Teensy Loader Program will also open when pressing the upload button as well.
+In some cases, you will need to hit the on-board BOOT button once the IDE has compiled the code to finish uploading it to your Teensy.
 You should only need to do this the first time you upload code for the duration that your Teensy is powered.

 C Compiler